Welcome to the 928 Register

 The first cars arrived in the UK in the spring of 1978, all with a V8 engine of 4.5 litres (4474cc) and 240bhp.
 This produced a 0-60mph time (in a 3-speed automatic) of 7.2 seconds, according to Autocar magazine.
 Later models were upgraded to a 4-speed in 1984.
 The engine capacity increased from to 4.7 litres in the S version, to 5.4 litres in the final GTS version.
 The latter now with 350bhp and a 0-60mph time of 5.4 seconds with a 5 speed manual gearbox.

 At introduction the 928 had a number of unique features, like the soft plastic front and rear built-in bumper sections, that we take for granted today, and the Weissach rear axle combined with the Porsche transaxle that gives the car an almost 50:50 weight balance, because the gearbox is mounted in the rear.

 As well as being socially active, the Register provides valuable technical support and helpful advice for owners.
-By clicking on the appropriate links on this page, members can view the Register's Events Calendar, see what's been happening or visit the Register's Trading Post or Resources pages.
-You can also keep right up to date by following us on Twitter.
+By clicking on the appropriate links on this page, members can view the Register's Events Calendar or see what's been happening.

 In May 2017 the Register celebrated the 40th anniversary of the model with a record-breaking gathering of over 150 928s at Brooklands Motor Museum.
 Photos from the event can be viewed in our gallery section below.

 There are several variations of 928, read about them here...